RJ/bevygap/README.md

 An http endpoint to make "i want to play" requests to the matchmaker.
 The matchmaker itself only exposes a service to NATS, not http.

+### bevygap_webhook_sink

+Listens for webhooks and writes to NATS.
+Edgegap can send webhooks for session and deployment events.

 ### bevygap_gameserver

 A bevy plugin for the gameserver, which loads its deployment context from the edgegap API on boot,